tuxfoo/lbry-seedit/README.md

 docker run -v /path/to/lbrydata_dest:/home/lbrynet -d --name seedit tuxfoo/lbry-seedit:latest
 ```

+`seedit_config.py` will be shown in `/path/to/lbrydata_dest` after docker started successfully.

-Edit the seedit_config.py file which will be stored in the destination volume from the previous command.
+Edit the `seedit_config.py` file which will be stored in the destination volume from the previous command.

 You will want to change/add channels to host and set the optional storage limit.